The Super Rare 1967 Ferrari 330 P4 Was Built To Decimate Opponents on Race Track

 1967 Ferrari 330 P4 Rear - Source pelican-actor, CC BY 2.0, via Wikimedia Commons

-The tubular steel frame came with independent suspensions in the front and back alongside anti-roll bars and telescopic shock absorbers and coil springs for incredible ride quality.
+The tubular steel frame came with independent suspensions in the front and back alongside anti-roll bars telescopic shock absorbers and coil springs for incredible ride quality.
 The rack and pinion steering delivered swift handling and the 15-inch wheels with disc brakes offered superior grip and stopping power.
 The wheelbase was slightly shorter than its predecessor and the two-seater sports car had an ideal weight with accurate balancing.

 Ford vs Ferrari

 Ferrari was already a popular name thanks to its performance on the tracks during the 50s and 60s and the brand soon found a rival in Ford.
-The latter wanted to buy Enzo’s company to establish its dominance in the automotive world but the negotiation did not go it’s way.
+The latter wanted to buy Enzo’s company to establish its dominance in the automotive world but the negotiation did not go its way.
 Furious with the Failure, Ford built an incredible racing car that truly dominated the circuits igniting the rivalry between the two brands.

 The 330 P4 was the answer from Ferrari that successfully buried the failures of the P3.
 The Ferrari 330 P4 in 1967 won the 1000 km Monza as did the P3 in 1966.
 In the 1967 24 Hours of Daytona, two P4s and one 412 P finished together for a photo finish.
 The cars, numbered 0846, 0856, and 0844, took first, second, and third place respectively, in a strategic move to counter Ford's iconic photo of the Ford GT40 Mk II.